noteId_x: 63

 - Better BaaS platform construction

-- Serverless+ is a one-stop service
+- Serverless+ as an all-in-one service

 Their infra team: